SUCCESS IS

 • National Written Boards, Clinical Boards, & Licensing Fees – Estimated $2,700

 Important: Since the Dental Hygiene Program is considered part-time, financial aid eligibility may be affected if you have already completed all general education requirements.
-Be sure to check with AC’s Financial Aid Office for assistance in covering these costs.
+Check with AC’s Financial Aid Office for help covering these costs.

 As a student in the Dental Hygiene Program at Amarillo College, you will complete your clinical training in our on-campus dental hygiene clinic, where you will gain hands-on experience providing care to real patients under faculty supervision.